 We do not allow the use of personal laptops for presentations.
-All presenters should bring their final presentation on a "clean" (that is, containing only the presentation materials) USB memory stick/flash drive to their assigned meeting room at least 24 hours in advance of their presentation.
+All presenters should bring their final presentation on a clean (the flash drive only contains the presentation materials) USB memory stick to the Speakers' Preparation Room at least 24 hours in advance of their presentation.
+The location of the Speakers' Preparation Room will be shown in the Final Program, which you will receive at the registration desk at the conference.

-Each presenter is asked to also provide the Student Guide in the meeting room with a completed form containing: (1) the presenter's name, (2) presentation title, (3) session number, (4) session date, and (4) session time.
+Each presenter is asked to also provide the Student Guide in the Speakers' Preparation Room with a completed form containing: (1) the presenter's name, (2) presentation title, (3) session number, (4) session date, and (4) session time.